avighnac/basic_math_operations/README.md

 I don't know if this needs to be said, but the functions higher up in each of their respective sections are *usually* faster than their lower counterparts.
 If you know that two numbers will have the same length, using the specialized function will be faster.

 Detailed information for each of these functions can be found in the `basic_math_operations.h` file.
 This is just a brief.

+(Note that the windows version of this library doesn't have functions to add and subtract numbers of the same length as of now.
+Calling these functions on windows will **certainly cause your application to throw a segmentation fault**.)

 Addition:
 - `add_whole_same_length()` adds two non-negative integers of the same length.